Pediatric Heart Imaging

 - Helps children avoid cardiac catheterization or any other invasive diagnostic tests

-- Allows us to see how blood flows into/to the heart muscle while at rest and during stressful conditions
+- Allows us to see how blood flows to/from the heart muscle while at rest and during stressful conditions

 - Has helped us to assess/evaluate patients and diagnose cases of hypertrophic cardiomyopathy